 ING shares differently than expected

-The ING indicates that in the mijnING environment "you always have an up-to-date overview of your credits and can print them out.
-For your payment account you can look back at the current year and the 9 years before that".
-However, under the heading Country specific information in the API documentation it says that ING can receive 2 years of Transaction history available after SCA.
-How about this?
-This will have to be investigated further.
+The ING indicates that in the mijnING environment "you always have an up-to-date overview of your debits and credits and you can print these out.
+For your current account you can look back at the current year and the 9 years before that."
+But, in the API documentation, under the heading Country specific information, it says that ING has 2 years of Transaction history available after SCA.
+We reported this to them, it is of course important that the documentation is in order.

 What do we do with Mollie and Buckaroo?

-How should we deal with account numbers of intermediaries like Mollie and Buckaroo?
+How should we deal with account numbers from intermediaries such as Mollie and Buckaroo?
 For example, the political party D66 uses a Buckeroo account.
-For a transaction, the remarks field includes 'Political Party Democrats 66: Contribution D66, February 2020', but the contra account of Buckaroo.
+In the comments field of a transaction, it says 'Politieke Partij Democraten 66: Contributie D66, February 2020', but the contra account of Buckaroo.
 In this case, inclusion in the register on the basis of the contra account would not be correct because Buckeroo is also used by other organisations.
 For reasons of purity, we choose not to include the Buckaroo account at this time.
 However, this means that information about the membership remains in the description field.